-There are no authorised Gypsy & Traveller pitches or sites for Travelling Showpeople within Knowsley, a situation unchanged from previous years.
+3.4 There are no authorised Gypsy & Traveller pitches or sites for Travelling Showpeople within Knowsley, a situation unchanged from previous years.

-We intend to set a target for the delivery of new pitches and allocate a site (or sites) for this purpose in a future development plan document, should evidence indicate there is a need for provision of this type within the borough.
+A target for the delivery of new pitches and allocate a site (or sites) for this purpose would be included in a future development plan document, should evidence indicate there is a clear need for provision of this type within the borough.

-Number of Gypsies, Travellers and Travelling Showpeople Pitches and Sites
+Table 9: Number of Gypsies, Travellers and Travelling Showpeople Pitches and Sites

-Pitches with Consent Sites
+Pitches and Sites Pitches with Consent Sites

 Gypsy & Traveller Pitches 0 0

-Travelling Showpeople Sites 0 0
+Travelling Showpeople 0 0

+Sites

 Total 0 0